 A World Education Service (WES) course-by-course report is STRONGLY recommended of all students who have received a baccalaureate and/or advanced degree from a non-US institution.
 This does not include students who completed a semester study abroad as part of a US degree.

 After the Department of Epidemiology reviews applications, a portion of applicants will be invited for on-campus interviews.
 It is very unlikely that an applicant not invited to interview would receive an offer of admission.
-Interview dates for 2017 are February 3rd and 4th.
+Interview dates for 2018 will be in early February.

-Training grants currently support some EPI PhD students with the following interests and research areas: 1) Reproductive, Pediatric and Perinatal Epidemiology, 2) Maternal and Child Health Epidemiology, 3) Molecules to Mankind (M2M), 4) Environmental and Occupational Epidemiology, and 5) Health Disparities in Cardiovascular Disease.
+Training grants currently support some EPI PhD students with the following interests and research areas: 1) Maternal and Child Health Epidemiology, 2) Molecules to Mankind (M2M), 3) Environmental and Occupational Epidemiology, and 4) Health Disparities in Cardiovascular Disease.
 Laney Graduate School also offers Professional Development Funding and Training (to attend conferences and for research).

-Through required coursework (between 18 and 36 credit hours dependent on standing), students receive a strong foundation in epidemiological methods and biostatistics and become proficient on how, when, and why to use specific tools or methods.
+Through required coursework, students receive a strong foundation in epidemiological methods and biostatistics and become proficient on how, when, and why to use specific tools or methods.
 All students are required to select six hours of EPI electives to gain content knowledge and experience in applying epidemiologic methods within a particular area.
 The PhD Program Handbook may be viewed here.